microsoft/FluidFramework/packages/framework/fluid-framework/README.md

 ## Contents

-The `fluid-framework` package consists primarily of two portions:  the `IFluidContainer` and a selection of DDS packages.
+The `fluid-framework` package consists primarily of two portions:  the `IFluidContainer` and a selection of distributed data structures (DDSes).

 ### IFluidContainer